 What you can bring home to Canada

-Below are some general guidelines on what you can and cannot bring home when returning to Canada.
-For more specific information please visit I Declare on the Canada Border Services Agency (CBSA) website.
+Here are some general guidelines on what you can and cannot bring home when returning to Canada.
+Items allowed into Canada must still be declared on your declaration card.

-You are allowed to import only one of the following amounts of alcohol and alcoholic beverages free of duties and taxes as part of your personal exemption:
+You are allowed to import only one of the following amounts of alcohol and alcoholic beverages free of duty and taxes as part of your personal exemption:

 |Wine||Up to 1.5 litres||Up to 53 fluid ounces||Two 750-ml bottles of wine|